afondiel/computer-science-notebook/README.md

 - 🌐 Community-Driven: Join a vibrant community of developers like yourself, all working together to shape the future of this invaluable resource.

-## Topics
+## Topics & Industries

-Topics covered include requirements, design, programming languages, and testing.
-You may also find some research papers and notebooks about AI, [Prompt Engineering & LLMs](https://github.com/afondiel/ChatGPT-Prompt-Engineering-DeepLearningAI), ML, DL, NLP, IoT, robotics, and more.
+You will find a variety of topics accross software development cycle including requirements, design, programming languages, and testing.
+You will also find research papers and notebooks about AI, [Prompt Engineering & LLMs](https://github.com/afondiel/ChatGPT-Prompt-Engineering-DeepLearningAI), ML, DL, NLP, IoT, robotics, and more.

-### Sort By Field
+### Sorted By Field

 - [AI](https://github.com/afondiel/research-notes/tree/master/ai)
   - [AI Engineering](https://github.com/afondiel/research-notes/tree/master/ai/ai-engineering-notes)